vuw-research-computing/raapoi-docs/docs/examples.md

 ```

 This will build an image that you can't modify any further and is immediately suitable to run on Rāpooi
-Copy this file to raapoi via sftp
+Copy this file to Rāpoi via sftp
 ```bash
 sftp <username>@raapoi.vuw.ac.nz
 ```